SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/Toolbox Description.md

     INCLUDE_SCREENMOVE_MIDDLE:  Enables the Sub ScreenMove Middle which places the program screen in the middle of the desktop, without concern for border or titlebar adjustment.
     INCLUDE_SCROLLDOWN:  Enables the Sub ScrollDown which is used to scroll the screen down one line of characters.
     INCLUDE_SCROLLUP:  Enables the Sub ScrollUp which is used to scroll the screen up one line of characters.
-    INCLUDE_SPEAK:  Windows-Only command which uses Powershell via Sub Speak to turn text into speech.
+    INCLUDE_SPEECH:  Multiple Windows-Only commands which use Powershell via Sub Speak to turn text into speech.
     INCLUDE_TEXTTOIMAGE:  Enables the Sub TextToImage which takes a given text string and converts it in an image which can be handled as any other image with _PUTIMAGE or DisplayImage.
     INCLUDE_THICKCIRCLE:  Enables the Sub ThickCircle which generates a circle with a multi-pixel border in the specified color.
     INCLUDE_TIMESTAMP:  Enables the Function TimeStamp which returns an Unix-style timestamp.